Amcor plc (AMCR) is ready for next Episode as it posted an annual sales of 14,544 M - News Daemon

 Technical Analysis of Amcor plc (AMCR)

-The latest stats from [Amcor plc, AMCR] show that its last 5-days average volume of 5.27 million was inferior to 7.98 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 52.33%.
-Additionally, its Average True Range was 0.20.
+Amcor plc (NYSE: AMCR) saw its 5-day average volume 7.6 million, a negative change from its year-to-date volume of 8.01 million.
+As of the previous 9 days, the stock’s Stochastic %D was 39.05%.
+Additionally, its Average True Range was 0.21.

-During the past 100 days, Amcor plc’s (AMCR) raw stochastic average was set at 27.23%, which indicates a significant decrease from 56.94% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 19.93% in the past 14 days, which was lower than the 23.55% volatility it showed in the past 100 days.
+During the past 100 days, Amcor plc’s (AMCR) raw stochastic average was set at 20.71%, which indicates a significant decrease from 40.00% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 23.34% in the past 14 days, which was higher than the 22.60% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $10.23, while its 200-day Moving Average is $11.18.
-Now, the first resistance to watch is $10.17.
-This is followed by the second major resistance level at $10.26.
-The third major resistance level sits at $10.37.
-If the price goes on to break the first support level at $9.96, it is likely to go to the next support level at $9.85.
-Assuming the price breaks the second support level, the third support level stands at $9.76.
+At the time of writing, stock’s 50-day Moving Average is $10.16, while its 200-day Moving Average is $11.15.
+Nevertheless, the first resistance level for the watch stands at $10.06 in the near term.
+At $10.18, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $10.31.
+If the price goes on to break the first support level at $9.81, it is likely to go to the next support level at $9.68.
+Assuming the price breaks the second support level, the third support level stands at $9.56.

 Amcor plc (NYSE: AMCR) Key Stats